 Overseeding Zoysia with shade-loving grass will ensure that all portions of your turf are covered by grass.

-Important characteristics of Bermuda include its ability to tolerate drought and foot traffic, and repair grass blades that have been damaged.
+The main characteristics of Bermuda grass include its ability to tolerate drought and foot traffic and repair grass blades that have been damaged.
 It is also one of the cheapest grass varieties to grow and maintain.
+However, it will not grow well in shaded areas.

 – A Classic Warm Season Grass